methodphoto/mincc/data/1986/1986-logica.md

 title: "Logica v The Min"
 gameLocation: "Wimbledon Park"
 gameDate: "13/07/1986"
+shortReport: "Logica batted first and were all out for 102.
+The Min replied with 103 for 2 wkts."
 result: "The Min won by 8 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Logica batted first and were all out for 102.
-The Min replied with 103 for 2 wkts.

-Result: {result}

 ## Logica Innings

 | Batsman | Dismissal |  | Runs |